AdobeDocs/experience-manager-desktop-app.en/help/using/troubleshoot-app-v1.md

 ---
 # Troubleshoot [!DNL Adobe Experience Manager] desktop app v1.x {#troubleshoot-aem-desktop-app}

-Troubleshoot AEM desktop app to resolve the occasional issues related to installation, upgrade, configuration, and so on.
+Troubleshoot the AEM desktop app to resolve the occasional issues related to installation, upgrade, configuration, and so on.

-[!DNL Adobe Experience Manager] desktop app includes utilities that assist you in mapping the AEM Assets repository as a network share on desktop (SMB share on Mac OS).
+The [!DNL Adobe Experience Manager] desktop app includes utilities that assist you in mapping the AEM Assets repository as a network share on desktop (SMB share on macOS).
 Network share is an operating system technology that enables remote sources to be treated as if they were part of a computer's local file system.
-In the case of desktop app, a remote AEM instance's digital asset management (DAM) repository structure is targeted as the remote file source.
+For the desktop app, the remote file source is the digital asset management (DAM) repository structure of a remote AEM instance.
 The following diagram describes the desktop app topology:

 ![desktop app diagram](assets/aem-desktopapp-architecture.png)

-With this architecture, desktop app intercepts file system calls (open, close, read, write, and so on) to the mounted network share, and translates them into native AEM HTTP calls to the AEM server.
+With this architecture, the desktop app intercepts file system calls (open, close, read, write, and so on) to the mounted network share, and translates them into native AEM HTTP calls to the AEM server.
 Files are cached locally.
 For more details, see [Use AEM desktop app v1.x](use-app-v1.md).

 ## AEM desktop app component overview {#desktop-app-component-overview}

-desktop app includes the following components:
+The desktop app includes the following components:

-* **The desktop application**: The application mounts or unmounts DAM as a remote file system, and translates file system calls between the locally mounted network share and the remote AEM instance to which it connects.
+* **The desktop application**: The application mounts or unmounts DAM as a remote file system.
+It translates file system calls between the locally mounted network share and the remote AEM instance to which it connects.
-* **Operating system WebDAV/SMB client**: Handles communication between Windows Explorer/Finder and desktop app.
-If a file is retrieved, created, modified, deleted, moved, or copied, the operating system (OS) WebDAV/SMB client communicates this operation to desktop app.
-After receiving the communication, desktop app translates it into native AEM remote API calls.
+* **Operating system WebDAV/SMB client**: Handles communication between Windows Explorer/Finder and the desktop app.
+If a file is retrieved, created, modified, deleted, moved, or copied, the operating system (OS) WebDAV/SMB client communicates this operation to the desktop app.
+After receiving the communication, the desktop app translates it into native AEM remote API calls.
 For example, if a user creates a file in the mounted directory, the WebDAV/SMB client initiates a request, which the desktop app translates into an HTTP request that creates the file in DAM.
 The WebDAV/SMB client is a built-in component of the OS.
 It is not affiliated with desktop app, AEM, or Adobe in any way.
 * **Adobe Experience Manager instance**: Provides access to assets stored in the AEM Assets DAM repository.
-In addition, it performs actions requested by desktop app on behalf of the local desktop applications interacting with the mounted network share.
+In addition, it performs actions requested by the desktop app on behalf of the local desktop applications interacting with the mounted network share.
 The target AEM instance should run AEM version 6.1 or higher.
 AEM instances running previous AEM versions might require extra feature packs and hot fixes installed to become fully functional.

-## Intended use cases for AEM desktop app {#intended-use-cases-for-aem-desktop-app}
+## Intended use cases for the AEM desktop app {#intended-use-cases-for-aem-desktop-app}

-AEM desktop app uses the network share technology to map a remote AEM repository to a local desktop.
+The AEM desktop app uses the network share technology to map a remote AEM repository to a local desktop.
 However, it is not intended as a replacement for a network share holding assets, where users perform digital asset management operations directly from their local desktop.
 These include moving or copying multiple files, or dragging large folder structures to the AEM Assets network share directly in Finder/Explorer.

-AEM desktop app provides a convenient way of accessing (opening) and editing (saving) DAM assets between the AEM Assets Touch UI and the local desktop.
+The AEM desktop app provides a convenient way of accessing (opening) and editing (saving) DAM assets between the AEM Assets Touch UI and the local desktop.
 It links assets in the AEM Assets server with your desktop-based workflows.

 The following example use case illustrates how AEM Desktop should be used: